sgdc/launcher/readme.md

 ## Adding games
 The launcher here on Github needs to be executed from Visual Studio (a release can be found under Releases).

-Once you have the launcher Exe, the folder should have some dlls, the exe, a /videos/ folder, and a /games/ folder.
-Video previews for games (in .webm format, you can look up an online converter) should go in videos, and each game should have a unique folder in /games/.
+Once you have the launcher Exe, the folder should have some dlls, the exe, and a /games/ folder.
+Each game should have a unique folder in /games/, and in each folder you should have an info.json and a .webm video preview.
+You can look up online video converters to convert from mp4 files to webm, or look below for ffmpeg commands to do the same.

 ### I have a game to add, what do I do?
 First things first: does your game start in fullscreen and have controller support?
 Great!
 It can go on the machine.
 You'll need to make a small file called info.json in the directory of your game.